WizardsOfDos/Writeups/2017-PlaidCTF/terebeep/README.md

 SSTV

 ### Setp 1: Demodulation
-After listening to the wav file, the spectrogram was viewed ind Inspectrum.
+After listening to the wav file, we viewed the spectrogram of the signal in Inspectrum.
 The image shows the beginning of the .wav File.
 ![Alternativtext](spectrogram.jpg "Raw Spectrogram")

-It seems, that there is a carrier of non constant frequency, that would be an indicator for Frequency modulation We tried to demodulate the Signal using GNURadio.
+It seems, that there is one carrier of non constant frequency, what would be an indicator for Frequency Modulation.
+Next we tried to demodulate the Signal using GNURadio.
-First we have to transform the real Signal to a complex one using the hilbert transform.
+First the real signal has to be transformed to a complex one using the Hilbert Transform.
-To achieve better results, we used a large window size of 1024 as smaler windows seems to create additional noise on the signal, that woulkd cause problems later.
+To achieve better results, we used a very large window size of 1024 as smaler create additional noise on the signal, that woulkd cause problems later.
-The signal is then frequency demodulated using the "Qadrature Demod" block and the result is written to a .wav file.
+The complex signal is then frequency demodulated using the "Qadrature Demod" block and the result is written to a .wav file.

 ![Alternativtext](flowgraph.jpg "GNURadio Flowgraph")